CodeProSpecialist/Bull-Market-Advanced-Stock-Market-Trading-Robot-for-Alpaca/README.md

 python3 new-performance-stock-list-writer.py

 Your Python commands in the directory named My-Python-Virtual-Environment-Packages will be the Python commands that run this installed virtual environment's Python programs.
+This is usually located in your Linux home directory.

+If your virtual environment is Anaconda, then your Python commands are in the directory named anaconda3.
+This is usually located in your Linux home directory.

 open an additional command line terminal and run the following command: